 ThunderCats (2011) has this in the episode "Between Brothers", where General Grune's personal philosophy (as explained by Panthro) is "To defeat the enemy, any sacrifice is worth it."
 Grune gets this thrown right in his face at the end of the episode, when Panthro sacrifices his own arms in order to trap Grune in the Astral Plane; afterwards, Panthro mutters "Worth It" before passing out.

 Taken Up to Eleven in an episode of Phineas and Ferb.
-Doctor Doofenschmirtz claims his machine he made to win a game of golf has a chance of destroying the Universe.
+Doctor Doofenschmirtz claims his machine he made to make a game of golf go by faster has a chance of destroying the Universe.
 He says, "But a game of golf?
 Totally worth it".

 Sponge Bob Square Pants: Squidward in "Little Yellow Book" when he read SpongeBob's "personal" diary, even though he's being shackled and pelted with tomatoes for doing so.